Contractor insurance — workers comp is the line that actually drives your cost.

 1. Workers comp class codes.
 Construction class codes are among the most-impactful in any industry.
 A misclassified class code can mean overpaying significantly.
 Verify your class codes annually; specialty trades (roofing, electrical, framing) have specific codes that should match the actual work.

-2. Sub-contractor verification (Certificate of Insurance, COI).
+2. Sub-contractor verification (Certificate of Insurance).
 When you hire subs, get COIs with you named as additional insured.
 Without proper COI tracking, your GL and workers comp can be tagged with claims that should belong to the sub.
 This is one of the most-common contractor insurance mistakes.

 3. Hired and non-owned auto for sub-vehicle use.
 When subs drive their own vehicles to your job site, the liability can attach to your auto policy if not properly endorsed.
 Verify hired and non-owned auto coverage matches your sub-use patterns.

 4. Equipment and inland marine separately.
 GL and commercial property typically exclude equipment-in-transit and equipment-on-job-site.
 Inland marine (equipment floater) covers it.
-For contractors with valuable equipment (excavators, generators, specialty tools), this is critical.
+For contractors with valuable equipment, this is critical.

 5. Pollution liability for trades with chemical / fuel / hazmat exposure.
 Trades involving solvents, paints, fuels, asbestos, lead paint, mold remediation — pollution liability is often required by contract.
 GL excludes pollution; you need a separate endorsement or policy.

-Step 4 — Match limits to contract requirements.
-Many commercial customers require $2M-$5M GL minimums; bonded government work typically requires $1M-$2M GL plus performance bonds.
+- Match limits to contract requirements.
+Many commercial customers and bonded government work require specific GL minimums.
 Match limits to your actual project mix.

-Step 5 — Don't underinsure equipment.
+- Don't underinsure equipment.
 The single most-common contractor-insurance error is undervaluing tools and equipment.
-Replacement cost on construction equipment is high; verify equipment / inland marine limits actually replace your fleet.
+Verify equipment / inland marine limits actually replace your fleet.

-Step 6 — Re-quote on each renewal cycle, especially after claims.
+- Re-quote on each renewal cycle, especially after claims.
 Workers-comp rates change annually based on your experience modification (e-mod).
-One bad claim year drives premium up; switching carriers on renewal can sometimes capture better rates.

 Special cases